tianocore/tianocore.github.io/security/index.md

 <li>A list of all issues fixed in designated files are provided
 				via a pdf on this page. </li>
 </ol>
-(As noted above, the embargo in step 5 may also be requested as a part of the initial issue report.)
+(As noted above, the embargo in <i>step 5</i> may also be requested as a part of the initial issue report.)

 Designated files (<i>step 7</i>) are indicated by a comment in the header that the file may process untrusted input.
 These files are so designated because they protect the assets in the tianocore.org threat model.
 See (http://www.uefi.org/sites/default/files/resources/Intel-UEFI-ThreatModel.pdf) for information on the assets.
 If you believe other files should be so designated, please use the report button to provide the path.
 The "untrusted input" header comment is also used to indicate that the files so marked have had focused security reviews and may require security reviews when changes are made.

-As implied in step 4 above, tianocore.org maintains a list of trusted users who receive early notification of vulnerabilities so that implementations using tianocore.org code may be upgraded and distributed prior to open notification.
+As implied in (<i>step 4</i>) above, http://tianocore.org maintains a list of trusted users who receive early notification of vulnerabilities so that implementations using tianocore.org code may be upgraded and distributed prior to open notification.
 By joining the list, you agree to limit disclosure of any issues reported by the reflector to those necessary to fix and manage the issue.
 Failure to effectively manage this confidential information may result in your removal from the reflector.
 The list is managed by the trusted users on the list itself.
 Those managing the list reserve the right to limit the size and membership of the list.

 To request to join the list, use the REPORT button with "<b>JOIN</b>" as the first word in the mail subject title.
 To remove yourself from the list, use the REPORT button with "<b>LEAVE</b>" as the first word in the mail subject title.